jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 This is important because an agency generally cannot spend appropriated funds intended for one category on a different category.

-While civilian agencies have to choose between one of two categories, DME or O&M, defense and intelligence agencies have the added frustration of another category, Research, Development, Testing, and Evaluation (RDTE).
+While civilian agencies have to choose between one of two categories, DME or O&M, defense and intelligence agencies have the added frustration of another category, Research, Development, Testing, and Evaluation (RDTE). [^RDTE]:

 To complicate things even more, many agencies already have software systems in place to satisfy information technology needs with corresponding budgets and contracts.